Powerlearnproject/se-day1-assignment-MUTEMBEIkirianki/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the art and science of building reliable, efficient, and secure software that powers everything from mobile apps to complex business systems.
+software engineering is a branch of computer science that focuses on building reliable, efficient, and secure software that powers everything from mobile apps to complex business systems.
 It involves designing, developing, testing, and maintaining software using structured methods to ensure quality and performance. it helps businesses streamline operations, enables innovation in fields like healthcare and finance,